navdeep905/My_Delta/README.md

 # My_Delta
-This is the demo of Git and Github class.
+This is the demo of Git and Github class